jcberthon/unifi-docker/README.md

 ## Description

-This is a containerized version of [Ubiqiti Network](https://www.ubnt.com/)'s Unifi Controller version 5.
+This is a containerized version of [Ubiquiti Network](https://www.ubnt.com/)'s Unifi Controller version 5.

-Use `docker run --init --net=host -d docker.island.lan/infra/containers/unifi:unifi5` to run it using your host network stack (you might want to do better than that see below).
+Use `docker run --init --net=host -d jcberthon/unifi-docker/unifi` to run it using your host network stack (you might want to do better than that see below).